ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-lambda.md

 - Configure number of retries?
 Sync = caller configured; async = twice

-The old version of the function is served? there is a brief window of time, typically less than a minute, when the requests could be served by the older veersion.
+- The old version of the function is served? there is a brief window of time, typically less than a minute, when the requests could be served by the older veersion.

-Lambda to poll queue?
+- Lambda to poll queue?
 Kinesis, DynamoDB (streams), SQS

-Promote new version to `LATEST`?
+- Promote new version to `LATEST`?
 Update alias to new version (assuming you are following best practice by using an alias ARN)

-Memory, timeout ranges?
-128-10,240 MB, 900 seconds
+- Memory, deployment size, timeout ranges?
+128Mg-10G, 50 MB compressed deployment (250 uncompress including layers)

-Change permissions of Lambda? must use CLI/SDK; can't use console
+- Change permissions of Lambda? must use CLI/SDK; can't use console

+- More than 1000 concurrent executions?
+Call support; 10K hard limit

+- need traffic shift during deployment?
+CodeDeploy Linear, Canary or all at once deployment

+- check with traffic before and after deployment?
+Pre and Post traffic hooks

 # API Gateway